-Pet ears come in many different shapes and sizes, but they’re all capable of having ear problems.
-Thankfully, some products and routines can help you prevent most ear problems.
-Above you’ll find our latest video on dog ear care tips with Shelley and Lisa.
-For more tips on ear care, continue reading.
+Cat and dog ears come in many different shapes and sizes, but they’re all capable of having ear problems.
+Thankfully, some products and routines can help you prevent most pet ear problems.
+Watch and learn dog ear care tips with Shelley and Lisa.

 What Happens if You Don’t Clean Your Dog’s Ears?Regardless, if your dog’s ears stand as tall as an evergreen tree or are a little droopy, they all need to be included in your dog’s grooming routine.
 Regularly cleaning your dog’s ears is crucial for their health and can help prevent different diseases, ear infections, and ear mites.

 Do I Need to Clean My Cat’s Ears?Just like dogs, cat ears can also become infected or contract ear mites.
 The routine we recommend can also help with your cat’s ears, but if you’re unsure or have questions, feel free to call our Pet Care Pros.

 What Are the Most Common Ear Problems in Dogs?Identifying which issue your dog or cat may have is pretty simple.
 If it looks like coffee grounds in your pet’s ears, it’s ear mites.
 Stinky ears or ears with a discharge, it may be a bacterial or yeast infection.
 After you figure out which problem your pet may have, you’ll then want to clean it.